 Am I covered?

 It’s also worth considering WHY they’re not paying you.
 If the client is withholding payment because they’re unhappy with your service or claim that you haven’t finished the project, then your Professional Indemnity insurance policy may cover you if you have been negligent.
 Depending on your policy, your insurer could help with anything from assistance if they refuse to pay through to defending a claim if they decide to take you to court instead.
+If you don’t yet have this cover in place, then get the ball rolling today with a professional indemnity quote and details of the right level of indemnity for your SME.

 Obviously, it’s better to attempt to find a solution before you reach this stage.
 If the relationship is still amicable, it may be worth revisiting the original brief or contract to ensure you’ve both fulfilled your obligations.
 If you’re keen to keep your working relationship, then you may want to offer to put in some extra work as a gesture of goodwill, but make sure your client doesn’t use this to take advantage of you.
 Again, it’s worth checking your policy here to see if it can help prevent you being out of pocket.